Rockbridge Regional Library Board of Trustees

 Tom Goodale, Rockbridge

 Carl has a background in investments and is a supporter of education in the Allegheny Highlands through involvement in foundations.
-Working with the Rockbridge Library System Board of Trustees is a wonderful extension of this passion for education.
-Reading has fueled his imagination and opens an ever-broadening world.
+Working with the Rockbridge Library system is a wonderful extension of this passion for education.
+Reading has fueled his imagination and opens an ever broadening world.
 Carl feels Rockbridge Regional Library System is a wonderful asset that continues to inspire the community through its programming and outreach.

 Thomas received his doctorate in mathematics in 2013 from the University of Oregon.
 He received his master's degree and bachelor's degree, also both in mathematics, from Brigham Young University in 2007 and 2005 respectively.
 He served a proselytizing mission for the Church of Jesus Christ of Latter Day Saints from 2001 to 2003 in the Denmark, Copenhagen Mission.